MicrosoftDocs/power-platform/power-platform/admin/environments-overview.md

 > - No users will be added to the Environment Admin role of the default environment automatically.
 > - You can't delete the default environment.
 > - You can't backup and restore the default environment.
-> - The default environment has the following free storage capacity: 3GB Dataverse Database Capacity, 3GB Dataverse File Capacity, and 1GB Dataverse Log Capacity.
-Note that we're in the process of rolling out this feature.
+> - The default environment has the following included storage capacity: 3GB Dataverse Database Capacity, 3GB Dataverse File Capacity, and 1GB Dataverse Log Capacity.
-> - The capacity check conducted prior to creating new environments will exclude the default environment's free storage capacity when calculating whether you have  sufficient capacity to create a new environment.
+> - The capacity check conducted prior to creating new environments will exclude the default environment's included storage capacity when calculating whether you have  sufficient capacity to create a new environment.
-> - The default environment is limited to 32 GB of storage capacity.
-In case you need to store more data, you can create a production environment.
-More information: [Provisioning a new environment](create-environment.md#provisioning-a-new-environment)

 The default environment is named as follows: "{Azure AD tenant name} (default)"